 - $272,000 Verdict for Rear-End Accident (2014): Plaintiff, middle-aged female, was driving on Old Georgetown Road at its intersection with Executive Boulevard in Rockville, when she was violently rear-ended by the defendant.
 She sued the defendant alleging injuries to her back, neck, right shoulder, and teeth.
 Defendant denied fault for the accident, claiming that plaintiff started to proceed through the intersection on a green light then suddenly stopped for no reason.
 The case went to trial and the jury found the defendant at-fault and awarded $272k in damages.

-If you have been injured in a auto accident in Rockville or Montgomery County, contact Miller & Zois for a free consultation.
+If you have been injured in an auto accident in Rockville or Montgomery County, contact the Rockville injury lawyers at Miller & Zois for a free consultation.